dnaka91/cargo-hatch/README.md

   and treats it as template making it easy to test templates or have local private templates, Git or not.
 - **More argument types**.
-Cargo hatch tries to provide a broader selection of input types, currently including booleans, integers, floating point numbers, strings and lists (of strings).
+Cargo hatch tries to provide a broader selection of input types, currently including booleans, integers, floating point numbers, strings, lists (of strings) and multi-lists (of strings).
 - **Tera template engine**.
 Cargo hatch uses the [Tera] template engine, providing a very Jinja2-ish syntax and if you use the Zola static-site-generator, you may already be familiar with it.